frctl/fractal/README.md

 ## Requirements

-Any LTS version of NodeJS.
+Any LTS (Long-term stable) version of NodeJS.
 At the time of writing this is 6 (Boron) and 8 (Carbon).

 If you're on an earlier (unsupported) version of NodeJS, then see the below compatibility table.